1 Offer and acceptance

 Contracts for the supply of goods that are ‘necessaries’ are generally binding.
 There are no hard and fast rules to identify what is ‘a necessary’, but necessaries include basics such as food, clothing, a place to live, medicine, and other things that a young person needs to live a reasonable lifestyle.

 Binding contracts for necessaries also include contracts relating to a young person’s education, apprenticeship or something very similar, if it can be shown to benefit the young person.
 While a court has not yet considered the issue specifically, mobile phones are probably necessaries if a young person requires one for educational or work purposes.

 A young person who is contracting for the supply of necessaries must pay a reasonable price (although that may not be the contract price) for any necessaries actually sold and delivered. (‘Delivery’ is a technical term.
 Generally, delivery takes place when the seller has given the buyer the power to take the goods away.)
 Where necessaries have been sold but there has been no delivery, the young person does not have to take delivery or pay for the goods.

 Non-binding contracts and young people

-Two classes of contracts are not binding on a young person:
+Two classes of contract are deemed to be void and are therefore not binding on a young person:

-- contracts that are not for necessaries; and
+- contracts for goods that are not ‘necessaries’; and

-- contracts for the repayment of money lent or to be lent (that is, any form of A contract relating to the giving of credit.).
+- contracts for the repayment of money lent or to be lent (that is, any form of credit contract).

 Where a young person has already paid money under a non-binding contract, that money is not recoverable unless no benefit has been received by the young person.
 However, the young person can refuse to make any further payments under the contract.
 It is not certain who then owns the goods that are not necessaries.
 It appears that they become the property of the young person unless the young person has fraudulently misrepresented their age.